Existence and Calculation of Optimal Monetary Equilibria on Overlapping Generations Economies: The backward calculation algorithm

-The notion of \textit{finite replication} is rather intuitive since it only requires the replicating economies $\{\mathcal{E}_{k}\}_{k\geq1}$ to coincide with the reference economy $\mathcal{E}$ over finite but arbitrarily large time horizons and that Assumptions \ref{assBoundsPopAndEndownments}--\ref{assProneSavingsEconomy} are satisfied with uniform parameters.
-Also, from Definition \ref{defFiniteRep}, one may notice that, for any given reference economy $\mathcal{E}$, the sequence of tail economies $\{\mathcal{T}_{k}\}_{k\geq1}$ completely defines the finitely replicating sequence $\{\mathcal{E}_{k}\}_{k\geq1}$.
+The notion of \textit{finite replication} is rather intuitive since it only requires the replicating economies $\{\mathcal{E}_{k}\}_{k\geq1}$ to coincide with the reference economy $\mathcal{E}$ over finite but arbitrarily large time horizons and that Assumptions \ref{assBoundsPopAndEndownments}--\ref{assProneSavingsEconomy} are met with some uniformity\footnote{Notice that Theorem \ref{theoEqSetCompact} implies that $\mathcal{H}$ and $\mathcal{H}_{k}$, $k\geq1$, are already contained in compact sets.
+Therefore, condition (ii) from Definition \ref{defFiniteRep} requires a \textit{unique} compact set that contains all of them.
+After some careful thought, one can notice that this is actually a constraint over the tail economies.}.
+Definition \ref{defFiniteRep} also implies that the sequence of tail economies $\{\mathcal{T}_{k}\}_{k\geq1}$ completely defines the finitely replicating sequence $\{\mathcal{E}_{k}\}_{k\geq1}$.

-It is well known that in overlapping generations economies equilibrium may be inefficient (e.g., \textcite{Samuelson_1958, CassYaari_1966, Shell_1971}) and that indeterminacy is a common feature of the model (e.g., \textcite{Shell_1971,Calvo_1978,KehoeLevine_1984_1,KehoeLevine_1984_2,KehoeLevine_1985,KehoeLevine_1990,MullerWoodford_1988,KehoeLevineMas-ColellZame_1989,Burke_1990}).
-Therefore, assuring the existence and identifying Pareto optimal equilibria is a fundamental milestone to properly deploy these models to design, for instance, social security systems.

-One possible path in this direction would be to calculate all elements of $\mathcal{H}$ and then select those that satisfy Definition \ref{defParetoOptimalEqSet}.
+As previously mentioned, Theorems \ref{theoExistenceOfParetoOptJME} and \ref{theoClassModelExistence} do not provide a way to actually find a Pareto optimal monetary equilibrium of $\mathcal{E}$.
+One possible path in this direction would be to calculate all elements of $\mathcal{H}$ and then select those that satisfy the \textcite{Cass_1972} criterion.
 However, in general, exactly solving an infinite number of equilibrium equations and then evaluating the convergence of an infinite series is impossible.
-Traditionally, one way to ``cut the Gorgian knot'' (\textcite[p.
-470]{Samuelson_1958}) is to work with stationary economies, looking for steady states and locally convergent solutions after linearizing the equilibrium equations around them (\textcite[p.
-222-223]{KehoeLevine_1990}).
+Traditionally, one way to ``cut the Gordian knot'' \parencite[p.
+470]{Samuelson_1958} is to work with stationary economies, looking for steady states and locally convergent solutions after linearizing the equilibrium equations around them (e.g., \textcite[pp. 222-223]{KehoeLevine_1990}).